freenode/web-7.0/content/pages/policies.md

 Channels on freenode fall into one of two categories.
 Primary channels, which begin with a single # character, are reserved for on-topic projects.
 If you’d like to take over one of these channels, then you’ll need to be associated in some way with the project in question.
+For abandoned project channels that have moved or are no longer available to the public, you may request the ownership of the channel be transferred to you.
+Please make said requests in the #freenode IRC channel.
 Topical, or ‘about’ channels, begin with two # characters, and these are allocated on a first-come, first-served basis to the first person who registers it with ChanServ.
 As with nicknames, however, we reserve the right to remove or alter registrations where we believe they have